Trump Disparages GOP Senator As 'Toxic' And 'Non-Factor,' Praises His Primary Opponent

 Earlier this month, Heller, who is also up for re-election next year, received a primary challenger: Nevada businessman and Trump supporter Danny Tarkanian.

-Trump’s barbs against Flake comes as the president is scheduled to hold a campaign rally in Phoenix, Arizona, next week.
+Trump’s barbs against Flake comes as the president is scheduled to hold a campaign rally in Phoenix next week.
 On Wednesday, the city’s Democratic mayor asked him to delay the rally, citing Trump’s widely criticized response to last weekend’s violence in Charlottesville, Virginia.

 The president has also regularly attacked Arizona’s other senator, John McCain, most recently because McCain cast the pivotal vote to sink Senate Republicans’ revised health care bill last month.

-Note: This article has been updated with comments from Flake’s campaign and McCain.